How to create a win-win situation in a few manageable steps

 Tailor your communication appropriately.
 Consider the other person’s communication skills and style.

 The more common ground you can start with, the better.
 If applicable, acknowledge the other person for their positive actions.

 David Berlo’s SMCR Model

-These tips will surely help you achieve a win win resolution in any work, life, or love event.
+These tips will surely help you achieve a win-win resolution in any work, life, or live event.
 Good luck!